FreeRTOS/iot-reference-esp32/README.md

 ### Provisioning credentials to device

-If you followed the Setting up AWS IoT Core steps, as part of creating a thing, you downloaded a Private Key (`xxx-private.pem.key`) and a Certificate file (`xxx-certificate.pem.crt`).
+If you followed the Setting up AWS IoT Core steps, as part of creating a thing, you downloaded a **Private Key** file (`xxx-private.pem.key`) and a **Certificate** file (`xxx-certificate.pem.crt`).
 You also should have taken note of the device endpoint for your AWS account.
 These credentials need to be loaded onto the device so it can be identified by AWS IoT Core.

 This project provides support for two options for provisioning device credentials required for device identity: